 For information about Meals on Wheels, visit Eastern Nebraska Office on Aging, enoa.org.

-Bethany volunteers lead a Bible Study with at-risk youth who are receiving personalized education and life-skills training in a Christ-centered environment at the Omaha Street School.
+- Omaha Street School – serving at-risk youth who are receiving personalized education and life-skills training in a Christ-centered environment.

 Open Door Mission